Basics

 What does it cost?

 Entry fees vary between events.
-Adult fees apply to entrants over 18 years.
+Adult fees apply to entrants 18 years and over.

 Junior fees apply to members under 18.
-They are free if there is an adult in the team.
+Junior entry is free if there is an adult in the team.
 The lower fee applies where all team members are under 18.

 The entry system calculates the amounts owed for the team entry.